-The executor will most likely calculate the tax due on each individual bequest from the estate based on that state's tax rate for each beneficiary.
-If you inherit cash, he'll most likely subtract what you owe from the amount of your bequest and report it on the appropriate inheritance tax form.
-You'll receive a check for the balance.
+The executor of the estate will most likely calculate the tax due on each individual bequest from the estate based on that state's applicable rate for each beneficiary, then subtract what you owe from the amount of your bequest.
+But this only works if you inherit cash.
+You'd receive a check for the balance.

-Note: State laws change frequently and the following information may not reflect recent changes in the laws.
-For current tax or legal advice, consult with an accountant or an attorney.
-The information contained in this article is not tax or legal advice and is not a substitute for tax or legal advice.
+Note: State laws can change frequently and the following information might not reflect the most recent changes.
+Consult with an accountant or an attorney for current tax or legal advice.
+The information contained in this article is not tax or legal advice and it's not a substitute for tax or legal advice.